IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - conflict of interest - Vasilev doesnt care abt anything besides her rise to power in Kevara
 	- give the players an objective that conflicts with what's good/right?
 	- tell them not to get too attached to what's on the ground
-- One of the birds has been murdered, seemingly by a Kevaran soldier
-	- disco elysium babey. what plot points can we copy from it. a fake hanging, actually sniped
-	- riots at the saltwood groves, the automata were involved as security (or just make it mercs)
-- Raven - working to investigate the murder, trying to keep peace(? don't think shes that pessimistic)
-	- she does think the case is more complicated than it seems
 - Coriolis